| "Life,

 analysis to the same issues.
 If we were to do that, their own common

 sense would do the rest. (.back to top.)
+1. Emphasis added (back

-2..
+to text)2..
 Preamble to the Constitution.
 Emphasis added. (back

 to text)